 Changes to CBD Legality in the United States

 Non-psychoactive varieties of cannabis, commonly referred to as hemp, were outlawed in much of the world at the same time the psychoactive form of the plant was banned.

-Unfortunately for the fans of CBD, the federal government is very clear on the question of legality of CBD.
-Although the hemp plant only contains trace amounts of the psychoactive cannabinoid THC, the US government considers it to be the same plant as marijuana, and thus CBD is also considered a Schedule I drug under the Controlled Substances Act.
+Unfortunately for the fans of CBD, the federal government was very clear on the question of legality of CBD.
+Although the hemp plant only contains trace amounts of the psychoactive cannabinoid THC, the US government considered it to be the same plant as marijuana, and thus CBD was considered a Schedule I drug under the Controlled Substances Act, just like marijuana.